alwint3r/reverse-zig-espressif-bootstrap/README.md

 cmake --build . --target install
 ```

-Nothing strange, but here we build Zig without regard of the Xtensa because we only need Zig as a cross-compiler here.
-Although we can try the code generation using `zig cc` with the following code:
+This step will produce a Zig toolchain that can be used as a cross-compiler.
+We can verify its cross-compiling capability by using its built-in C compiler.

 ```c
 // filename: test.c